Pet Photography Tips & Techniques to win our #petsinblankets photo contest

 It really puts a smile on our faces when you share photos of your dog, cat, rabbits and other animals wrapped in your British Blanket Company blanket.
 So, we’ve decided to launch a new pet photography competition #petsinblankets to win them a pet blanket all of their own.
 We’ve made some special mini versions of our wool throws, perfectly sized as dog blankets (or any four-legged friends).
 Read on to find out how to get your paws on this money-can’t-buy prize!

 How to enter the #petsinblankets pet photography contest

-Follow @Britishblankets on Instagram tagging #petsinblankets to share your best photo of your pet, snuggled in a British Blanket Company throw.
-Head Judge, Scout, will choose his favourite photo each month to win one of our luxury dog blankets.
+Follow us on either Instagram ,Facebook or on Twitter tagging us and using the hashtag #petsinblankets to share your best photo of your pet, snuggled in a British Blanket Company throw.
+Head Judge, Scout, will choose his favourite photo randomly throughout the year to win one of our luxury dog blankets.
 The competition is open to all UK residents and all kinds of animals are welcome to join the fun!

 Top pet photography tips & techniques for better pet portraits

 The best camera for pet portraits is one that’s quick and easy to use, so a decent phone camera will be fine for most.
 The key to a compelling pet photo is getting the eyes in sharp focus.
 This can be tricky as the autofocus on many cameras will focus on the closest point – usually their nose – leaving the eyes blurry.
 If your camera or phone has a portrait mode, this will help ensure your pet’s eyes are in focus.